Vedenin/useful-java-links/README.md

 ### 7. Parser and web-crawling
 ### 8. Json
 ### 9. CSV

+*Frameworks and libraries that simplify reading/writing CSV data.*

+* [opencsv](http://opencsv.sourceforge.net) - Simple CSV parser with a commercial-friendly license.
+* [Super CSV](http://super-csv.github.io/super-csv/) - Powerful CSV parser with support for Dozer, Joda-Time and Java 8.
+* [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete CSV.
+Also comes with parsers for TSV and fixed width records.

 ### 10. Integratin with API
 ### 11. Bitcoin
 ### 12. Clouds